voximity/discord.lua/README.md

 Discord library written in only Luajit

 Discord.lua is a Discord library written entirely in Luajit.
 This means no Luvit, no async i/o, just pure Lua.
 This comes with its upsides and downsides.
-On the upside, you have more control over what is happening.
-On the downside, more is asynchronous than synchronous.
-Discord.lua is in a VERY early stage and shouldn't be used to host big bots yet.
+On the upside, you have more control over what is happening and more things are guaranteed to be asynchronous.
+On the downside, you cannot guarantee the efficiency of async I/O. Discord.lua is in a VERY early stage and shouldn't be used to host big bots yet.
 It can do simple text-channel tasks currently but nothing much else.

 ## Installation
 Requirements: Luajit, lua-websockets, luasec (must be built) and lua-sockets.